wireseo/tp/docs/DeveloperGuide.md

 title: Developer Guide
 ---

-This is the Developer Guide for Jarvis, a desktop app for CS1101S Teaching Assistants (Avengers), optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
+This is the Developer Guide for Jarvis, a desktop app for CS1101S Teaching Assistants (Avengers) that helps them keep track of their grading duties and consultations.
+It is optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).

 ## Table of Contents